MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

 Ke He | 1068040

 # Project Objectives
-Build a robust and flexible ETL pipeline which automatically processes merchant and transaction data and generates a ranked list of merchants to consider doing business with.
+Build a robust and flexible ETL pipeline which automatically processes merchant and transaction data and generates a ranked list of merchants to partner up with.

 # Setup